 - Develop guides for use during your procedure to ensure precision.

-For most of our patients, corrective jaw surgery takes 2-4 hours to complete.
+For most of our Peoria and Galesburg patients, corrective jaw surgery takes 2-4 hours to complete.
 Our oral and maxillofacial surgeons have advanced training that allows us to administer IV sedation and general anesthesia and are credentialed at regional hospitals.
 This significantly improves patient comfort and allows for appropriate anesthesia care.

 Corrective jaw surgery does not typically require your jaws to be wired shut.
 Also, you will have no visible scarring since incisions are located inside the mouth.
 It is usually an outpatient procedure that AOS can perform in a hospital or at one of our clinical ambulatory operating rooms, depending on the type of surgery and your insurance coverage.